beling/book-pl/src/ch13-02-iterators.md

 #### Using Our `Counter` Iterator’s `next` Method

-Once we’ve implemented the `Iterator` trait, we have an iterator!
-Listing 13-22 shows a test demonstrating that we can use the iterator functionality of our `Counter` struct by calling the `next` method on it directly, just as we did with the iterator created from a vector in Listing 13-15.
+Once we’ve implemented the `Iterator` trait, we have an iterator! listing 13-22 shows a test demonstrating that we can use the iterator functionality of our `Counter` struct by calling the `next` method on it directly, just as we did with the iterator created from a vector in listing 13-15.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-22/src/lib.rs:here}}